ArgetIstalri/Soul-Heroes/README.md

 For this tutorial section we're going to use another Stan Lee skin made by Kill3rCreeper this time. https://www.planetminecraft.com/skin/stan-lee-3154027/

 We'll call this version "classic" this id will be used for our textures and models.

+Afterword, you're going to follow the texturing and modeling guide, but put the alt id after the names.

+Example:
+/assets/"YourPackName"/textures/items/your_hero_item_textures_altid.png